Enrol as a cross-institute or cross-study mode student

 Step 1.
 Check your eligibility

-It’s your responsibility to ensure that you meet the requirements for entry into the course/s you are applying to study as part of an outbound enrolment.
+To be eligible, you must meet the requirements for the course/s you are applying to study as part of an outbound enrolment.

 Only approved courses undertaken at the host institute will be credited towards your RMIT award program.
 This means that you can only undertake the course/s identified and approved on the Application for Outbound Cross-Institutional Form (PDF, 557KB).